-To ensure that square brackets are clearly understood, this article takes the form of a tutorial on creating square brackets, then using them in an Action.
-We will also run the Workflow we created on the User Application.
+To ensure that square brackets are clearly understood, we recommend that readers follow along with the sections where the article discusses creating square brackets, using them in an Action, and running the Workflow we created on the User Application.

 Table of Contents

 - Creating a Square Bracket to Store Data

 - Using a Square Bracket in an Action